 In addition to not having the skin-irritating chemicals of typical acne treatments, these patches are clear and discreet—Yoon says that women in Korea often wear them in public without a second thought.
 You could even put makeup on over them if you'd like.
 Instead of wearing them in public, I opted to wear them to bed on a night when my skin was particularly acting up (damn you, menstrual cycle).

 The next morning, I was pleased to find that none of the patches had fallen off and that my skin didn't burn in the slightest.
 If you have a weak stomach, you might want to skip ahead a paragraph, otherwise, I'll tell you that the stickers did, in fact, suck a great deal of pus out of my breakouts as evidenced by the residue left over when I peeled them off.
 It was satisfying to actually see that they did what they promised to do.

 Were all of my pimples completely eradicated?
 No, but many of the smaller ones were undetectable, and after another night or two of sleeping in the stickers, my skin was clear again.

 Byrdie editorial media specialist, Haobin Ye, also loves them, saying, "I like how they come in different sizes, which can be conveniently applied to different spots on my face (like small ones on my nose wing).
 I apply them before bed and peel them off the next morning.
-It gets a little itchy in the beginning since the skin gets tighter by being sucked toward the surface, but you will get used to it."
+It gets a little itchy in the beginning since the skin gets tighter, but you will get used to it."

-What's also great is that the patches can be applied at all stages of a pimple, from the very onset to a distressed pimple that's been picked or popped (though we highly discourage picking your skin!).
-At $5 per box for 30 total patches in varying sizes, you can't go wrong.
+What's also great is that the patches can be applied at all stages of a pimple, from the very onset to when it's distressed from having been picked or popped (though we highly discourage picking your skin!).
+At $4.49 per box for 30 total patches in varying sizes, you can't go wrong.